drc-cs/FALL24-CS326/lectures/L17_quiz_review/slides.md

 - Define hypothesis testing for a scenario in terms of $H_0$ and $H_1$.

-- Provided a scenario, identify the type of test to use (t-test, paired t-test, chi-squared test, anova).
+- Provided a scenario, identify the hypothesis test to use (t-test, paired t-test, chi-squared test, anova).

 - Know the non-parametric analogs to the tests we covered in lecture.

 <!--s-->